Argentine lower house to start YPF takeover debate

-BUENOS AIRES (Reuters) - Argentina’s lower congressional house will start debating the renationalization of the country’s largest energy company on Wednesday, a measure that is popular at home despite condemnation abroad.
+BUENOS AIRES, May 2 (Reuters) - Argentina’s lower congressional house will start debating the renationalization of the country’s largest energy company on Wednesday, a measure that is popular at home despite condemnation abroad.

-President Cristina Fernandez angered Spain and other European trade partners last month when she unveiled the plan to expropriate a 51-percent controlling stake in YPF (YPFD.BA) from Spanish oil major Repsol (REP.MC).
+President Cristina Fernandez angered Spain and other European trade partners last month when she unveiled the plan to expropriate a 51-percent controlling stake in YPF from Spanish oil major Repsol.

 But Fernandez’s push to return YPF to state hands following its privatization in the 1990s has been cheered by Argentines who blame such free-market policies for causing a dire economic crisis a decade ago.